TaylorMouse/warcraft_III_reforged_tools/Documentation/Tutorial/tutorial.md

 And animation your blob.
 Note that, since this is a looping animation, that the start and endframe transformation for the bones are identically positioned ( you can copy them by SHIFT dragging the note on the trackbar )

+### NOTE
+If you want to use the alpha value of the material for a Birth or Death animation, makes sure the first frame & last frame have a value!

 ## Collision Objects

 Now create a sphere around you model, select the sphere.